yardnsm/.config/README.md

 Did that? gr8.
 Now follow GitHub's instructions on how to [Generate an SSH key](https://help.github.com/articles/generating-an-ssh-key/).

-Then, clone the dotfiles repository in `~/dotfiles`.
+Then, clone the dotfiles repository into `~/dotfiles`.
 The symbolic links will be created in your home directory (~/).
 After that, run the installation script.

 **Before** you run the script, you should check what it does.
 Make sure to check the setup files (located in `_setup`).